The more data you have, the more accurate predictions you get.

 Prerequisites

-The base table is available in the example_db integration in the MindsDB Cloud Editor.
+The base table is available in the example_db integration in the MindsDB Editor.
 In order to be able to use it, you must first create a database like this:

 CREATE DATABASE example_db